Note: This chapter contains language that was revised based on the Bipartisan Budget Act of 2018. View the revisions (PDF - 582 KB).

 Locations where a health center either directly or through a subrecipient or contractual arrangement provides services and where all of the following conditions are met:

 HRSA may award funding or designation under sections 330(g), (h), or (i) of the PHS Act for the delivery of services to a special medically underserved population.
-See definitions for 330(g) Migratory and seasonal agricultural workers330(h) Homeless individuals; and 330(i) Residents of public housing.
+Refer to definitions for 330(g) Migratory and seasonal agricultural workers; 330(h) Homeless population; and 330(i) Residents of public housing.

 Subaward:

-An award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
-It does not include payments to a contractor or payments to an individual that is a beneficiary of a Federal program.
+An award provided by a pass-through entity to a subrecipient for the subrecipient to contribute to the goals and objectives of the project by carrying out part of a Federal award received by the pass-through entity.
+It does not include payments to a contractor, beneficiary, or participant.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
-See also “Pass-Through Entity.”
-(45 CFR 75.2)
+Refer also to “Pass-Through Entity.”
+(2 CFR 200.1)

 Subrecipient:

-Per 45 CFR 75.2, a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program but does not include an individual that is a beneficiary of such program.
+A non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal award but does not include a beneficiary or participant of the program.
 A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency.

-Characteristics which would lend support to the classification of the non-Federal entity as a subrecipient include when the non-Federal entity:
+Characteristics that support the classification of the non-Federal entity as a subrecipient include, but are not limited to when the non-Federal entity:

-5. In accordance with its agreement, uses the Federal funds to carry out a program for a public purpose specified in authorizing statute, as opposed to providing goods or services for the benefit of the pass-through entity (45 CFR 75.2)
+- Implements a program for a public purpose specified in authorizing statute, as opposed to providing goods or services for the benefit of the pass-through entity.
+(2 CFR 200.1 and 2 CFR 200.331)

 Uniform Data System (UDS):

-Sometimes referred to as the “HHS grant regulations.”
-Final requirements for Federal awards to non-Federal entities located in Title 2 of the Code of Federal Regulations as adopted by HHS at 45 CFR Part 75.
-These requirements supersede and streamline requirements from previous OMB Circulars A-21, A-87, A-110, and A-122 ; Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up.
-(45 CFR Part 75)
+Sometimes referred to as the “HHS grant regulations” or “grant regulations.”
+Final requirements for Federal awards to non-Federal entities located in Title 2 of the Code of Federal Regulations.

 Volunteer Health Professional (VHP):